HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   </figcaption>
 </figure>

-The top ten highest impact tables starts with the `glyf`, `CFF`, `GPOS`, and `hmtx` tables.
+The top ten highest impact tables starts with the `glyf`, CFF, GPOS, and `hmtx` tables.
 These contain the data for the Bézier curves that make up the outlines of all glyphs (`glyf` and CFF), OpenType positioning features (GPOS) and horizontal metrics (`hmtx`).
 This is great because these tables are directly related to the number of glyphs in the font.
 Reduce the number of glyphs in the font by removing glyphs you don't need and you will dramatically reduce its file size.

 Figuring out <a hreflang="en" href="https://bramstein.com/writing/web-font-anti-patterns-subsetting.html">what you need and what you don't need</a> is the hard part though.
 You might accidentally remove glyphs, or break OpenType features that you need to render text correctly.
 Instead of subsetting manually using, for example, <a hreflang="en" href="https://fonttools.readthedocs.io/en/latest/subset/index.html">font tools</a>, you can use tools like <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a> or <a hreflang="en" href="https://github.com/zachleat/glyphhanger">glyphhanger</a> to automatically create a "perfect" subset based on the content on your site.
-However, be mindful that the license of your font permits such modifications.
+However, be mindful whether the license of your font permits such modifications.

 It is interesting to note that the `name` and `post` tables are in the top 10.
 These two tables primarily contain metadata that is important for desktop fonts, but not necessary for web fonts.
 This is an indication a lot of web fonts contain metadata that can be stripped without consequences, such as name table entries, glyph names in the post table, non-Unicode cmap entries, etc. We would love to see a universal set of recommendations (or even a <a hreflang="en" href="https://pmt.sourceforge.io/pngcrush/">pngcrush</a>-like tool) that can be used by foundries and web developers to remove every last unnecessary byte from a web font.